Map preview

 Low

-I looked for explicit salt-water pool descriptions such as 'saltwater pool' or 'salt pool.'
-The pool is described repeatedly as sparkling, refreshing, and resort-style, but there is no public mention that it is salt water.
+I looked for explicit phrases such as 'salt water pool' or 'saltwater pool.'
+The community pool is mentioned repeatedly, but there is no evidence that it is salt water.

 Laundry In Unit